AY2526S1-CS2103T-T14-3/tp/docs/UserGuide.md

 ### Sorting the restaurant directory: `sort`

-Sorts the restaurant directory by alphabetical order.
+Sorts the restaurant directory by alphabetical order based on restaurant names.

 Format: `sort`

+* The restaurants will be displayed in alphabetical order by name (A to Z).
+* The sorting is case-insensitive.
+* After sorting, the index numbers will be updated accordingly.

+Examples:
+* `sort` sorts all restaurants alphabetically by name.

 <br>